The 10-Minute Marketing Audit Every CEO Should Do Before Q2

 The “Does This Still Fit?”
 Test

-How One CEO Elevated Her Brand & Attracted Better Clients
+How Elevated Brand Messaging Attracted Better Clients

-I worked with a speaking coach who was still marketing to early stage entreprenuers—even though her new program was now geared for high-level business owners.
+I worked with a speaking coach who was still marketing to early stage entrepreneurs—even though her new program was now geared for high-level business owners.
 Once we repositioned her messaging, she booked $52K of revenue in her first launch (and has been reusing those same emails I wrote for her ever since!)

 Refresh your website, sales pages, and email sequences to reflect where your business is going—not where it was.
 And I get it, it can feel futile to try and read your own stuff because you are so familiar with it!
-If that’s the case, join Copy Critique Club so that you can quickly and easily see what you need to change and why.
-It’s not a course or an extra call on your calendar.
-You simply submit what you want me to look at, and then you implement my recommendations and watch your conversions finally get to where you deserve them to be.

 This 10-Minute Marketing Audit Shows How Small Tweaks Lead To Big Results

-✅ Bring in clients without requiring constant effort.
+• Bring in clients without requiring constant effort.

-✅ Attract high-value leads who are ready to buy.
+• Attract high-value leads who are ready to buy.

-✅ Be systemized so it works even when you step away.
+• Be systemized so it works even when you step away.

 Marketing should work for you—not drain your time and energy.
 In just 10 minutes, you’ve pinpointed where your strategy is thriving—and where a few small tweaks could create big results.